BITSS/ACRE/docs/01-intro.md

 As a result, several studies point towards rates of computational reproducibility in economics that range from alarmingly low [@galiani2018make; @chang2015economics] to just low [@kingi2018reproducibility].
 The project of Advancing Computational Reproducibility in Economics (ACRE) has the goals of improving, and having a much clearer picture of, computational reproducibility in economics.

-*Replication*, or the process by which a study’s hypotheses and findings are re-examined using different data or different methods (or both) (King 1995) is an essential part of the scientific process that allows science to be “self-correcting.” *Computational reproducibility*, or the ability to reproduce the results, tables, and other figures using the available data, code, and materials, is a precondition for replication.
+*Replication*, or the process by which a study’s hypotheses and findings are re-examined using different data or different methods (or both) [@King95] is an essential part of the scientific process that allows science to be “self-correcting.” *Computational reproducibility*, or the ability to reproduce the results, tables, and other figures using the available data, code, and materials, is a precondition for replication.
 Computational reproducibility is assessed through the process of *reproduction*.
 At the center of this process is the *reproducer* (you!), a party not involved in the production of the original paper.
 Reproductions sometimes involve the *original author* (whom we refer to as “the author”) in cases where additional guidance and materials are needed to execute the process.

 This exercise is designed for reproductions performed in Economics graduate courses or undergraduate theses, with the goal of providing common terminology and standards for conducting reproductions.
 The goal of reproduction, in general, is to assess and improve the computational reproducibility of published research in a way that facilitates future replication, extension, and collaboration.